Union FAQ, Links, and By-laws

 there is a contract violation.

-information—contracts, Emails, letters, evaluations, etc.—and write out a
+such as contracts, Emails, letters, evaluations, etc. Write out a clear,

-clear, detailed description of the history of the problem, the part of
+detailed description of the history of the problem, the part of the

-the contract you believe the College is in violation of, and what
+contract you believe the College is in violation of, and what solution

-- Contact union Grievance Officer Brian McNeil (also the acting
+- Contact union Grievance Officer Brian McNeil (also the vice

 president of the union) at email@example.com.

-include your telephone number.
-Brian will take your request to the union
+Please include your telephone number.
+Brian will take your request to the

-officers, and as a team they will make a decision about the validity of
+union officers, and as a team they will make a decision about the

-your claim and whether the union will put its resources toward filing a
+validity of your claim and whether the union will put its resources

 The Grievance Procedure is Article 6 of the